Snowflake-Labs/sfguide-ai-video-search-with-snowflake-and-twelveLabs/README.md

 id: ai-video-search-with-snowflake-and-twelveLabs
-summary: Getting Started with Data Engineering and ML using Snowpark for Python and Snowflake Notebooks
+summary: This guide outlines the process for creating a video search and summarization workflow in Snowflake Notebook on Container Runtime.
 categories: featured,getting-started,data-science-&-ml,data-engineering,app-development
 environments: web
 status: Published